HSMCode/hsm-wise2023-prototype401-land-Danimasihykowoll/README.md

 ### Scripts
-Into this folder are 8 codes (GameOver, InvokeCheese, InvokeSnakes, LogicScript, MovementInTheCave, MovementMouse, MovementSnake and Score) to give the behavior to the game objects.
+Into this folder are eight codes (GameOver, InvokeCheese, InvokeSnakes, LogicScript, MovementInTheCave, MovementMouse, MovementSnake and Score) to give the behavior to the game objects.

 #### GameOver